data-gymnasia/courses/content/programming-in-python/content.md

 ---
 > id: step-88

-*Solution*.
-There are two arguments: the first is the empty string, and the second is `{py} "hello"`.
+*Solution.* There are two arguments: the first is the empty string, and the second is `{py} "hello"`.

 [Continue](btn:next)